upenn-embedded/omnibot.github.io/README.md

 ### 6. Hardware Requirements Specification (HRS)

-*Formulate key hardware requirements here.
-Think deeply on the design: What must your device do?
-How will you measure this during validation testing?
-Create 4 to 8 critical system requirements.*

-*These must be testable!
-See the Final Project Manual Appendix for details.
-Refer to the table below; replace these examples with your own.*

 The hardware for the gesture controller rover will allow it to move freely in many directions as well as sense the motion of the controller.
 Additionally, it will be able to sense obstacles ahead using an ultrasonic sensor.

 **6.1 Definitions, Abbreviations**

 Here, you will define any special terms, acronyms, or abbreviations you plan to use for hardware

+Feather ESP32: Board for wireless communication

+ATMega328pb: Main microcontroller on the rover

+IMU: Inertial Measurement Unit: Sensor able to detect rotations and accelerations

 **6.2 Functionality**